tfpauly/draft-happy-eyeballs-v3/charter.md

 when content loads more quickly because they don’t need to wait for timeouts due to misconfigured deployments.

-Since the publication of RFC 8305, several changes to common protocols and server deployments have occurred that require a revision of the algorithm.
+Since the publication of RFC 8305, several changes to common protocols, clients, and server deployments have occurred that require a revision of the algorithm.
 Some of these include: